shadiakiki1986/healthchecks-console/README.md

 # healthchecks-console
 Console application that wraps a [healthchecks](https://github.com/healthchecks/healthchecks) server [REST API](https://healthchecks.io/docs/api/), which is also hosted at https://healthchecks.io

-- Written in golang
+## Installation

-- As of 2017-04-12, this is still WIP
+- As of 2017-04-24, this is still WIP
-- Downloadable compiled binaries in the releases page
+- Downloadable compiled binaries in the releases page (TBD)
+- Instructions for ubuntu

 ## Usage

 Configure

+- not implemented yet.
+Just place the API key in `~/.healthchecksrc`
 - `hc configure:api-key <api key>`
 - `hc configure:endpoint https://healthchecks.io`
 - stores configurations in file `~/.healthchecksrc`

+List checks

+- implemented
+- `hc list`

 Update local cache of list of checks

+- not implemented yet
 - `hc update`
 - caches the list of checks in a file `~/.cache/healthchecks/list.json`